 Ignacio Sánchez Recarte

-Bruno Kessler is the President of the French Association for Bottlers and Distributors and the Vice-President of the organisation of ANIVIN de France.
-He is also the founder of Oenovia and an associate with Inozy, two French companies that focus on the development of innovations.
-Mr. Kessler spent his years working as chief buyer and chief winemaker for Grands Chais de France.
-As an oenologist, he serves as an expert on oenological matters for the Comité Européen des Entreprises Vins.
+Bruno Kessler is the chief winemaker for INVIVO WINE, he is also the President of the French Association for Bottlers and Distributors and the Vice-President of the organisation of ANIVIN de France.
+Mr Kessler also spent 16 years working as Chief Buyer and Chief Winemaker for Grands Chais de France.
+As an oenologist, he serves as an expert on oenological matters for the Comité européen des entreprises vins.

 Joe Lynch is a forty-year veteran of the Irish Spirits Industry and is currently Managing Partner of an alcohol beverage consulting practice that specializes in regulatory affairs, product innovation, and business development in the Irish Cream and specialty alcohol beverage sectors.

 A food and dairy scientist, Joe commenced his career at R & J Emmet & Co Ltd in 1981 working in production, product development, and sales and marketing before becoming Managing Director in 1986.
 He led the company through expansion by acquisitions, as well as floating the company on the Dublin stock exchange in 1987.
 In 1991, he negotiated the sale of the business to R & A Bailey, a division of Grand Met (now Diageo), before co-founding First Ireland Spirits Co., Ltd. in 1994, where he served as Managing Director until 2009 and as Senior Director and consultant to the business until 2012.